by Carolyn Thomas ♥ @HeartSisters

 That’s why I despair when I hear of these potentially misleading pronouncements from experts, who are then widely quoted in the media.

 It’s hard enough to convince women with ‘Hollywood Heart Attack’ chest pain symptoms to seek immediate medical help.* But it’s even harder to get women with vague, atypical symptoms to seek that same help during a cardiac event.
 (For more on women’s documented treatment-seeking delay behaviour in mid-heart attack compared to our male counterparts, read about this Oregon research).

-Dr. H and Mona’s concern about this “confusion” women apparently feel because of “The Oprah Effect” was enhanced by a study known as AMI55, and their subsequent conference presentation based on it called “Are Young Women’s Acute Myocardial Infarction Symptoms Really Different Than Men’s?”
+Dr. H and Mona’s concern about this “confusion” that women apparently feel because of “The Oprah Effect” was enhanced by a study known as AMI55, and their subsequent conference presentation based on it called “Are Young Women’s Acute Myocardial Infarction Symptoms Really Different Than Men’s?”
 (3)

 Their answer to this question was a resounding “NO!”
 But this answer appears to be based on an enrollment of just 40 women in the study.